ChetanAIML/Capstone/README.md

-# Capstone
+# Capstone : Human face detection
-This is final semester Capstone project.

 Human_Face_Detection.ipynb :  This file contains logic of building custom models from scratch and training them on our choosen dataset.